NC Hemp Law 2026: What Changes November 12 (And What Doesn't)

 3. Ask for COAs.
 Certificates of Analysis from third-party labs are your best quality assurance.
 They verify cannabinoid content, screen for heavy metals and pesticides, and confirm what you're actually consuming.
 Read our guide on how to read a COA.

 4. Understand what you're buying.
-Learn the differences between Delta-8, Delta-9, and THCa so you know which products might be affected by specific legislation.
-If HB 328's Senate version becomes law, THCa and Delta-8 would be banned while Delta-9 gummies under 10mg/serving would remain legal.
+Learn the differences between Delta-8, Delta-9, and THCa so you know which products might be affected by future legislation.
+HB 328's Senate version would have banned THCa and Delta-8 outright; with that bill dead, all three remain legal in NC for now.

 6. Support your local dispensary.
 These businesses are navigating enormous uncertainty.
 If you value having access to legal hemp products in the Triangle, patronize shops that invest in compliance, testing, and quality.
 Check out our guides to the best dispensaries in Raleigh and best dispensaries in Durham.